absyro/streamier-handler-server/CONTRIBUTING.md

-# Contributing to Streamier Handler Server
+# Contributing to Streamier API Server

-Thank you for your interest in contributing to Streamier Handler Server!
+Thank you for your interest in contributing to Streamier API Server!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents